 Special or Physical Qualifications:

-- Required to be capable of lifting up to 40 pounds, standing or walking for prolonged periods, able to reach and/or climb a ladder, kneel or sit on the floor, bending, squatting, and/or twisting.
+Required to be capable of lifting up to 50 pounds, standing or walking for prolonged periods, able to reach above and below the shoulder, vision (near sight), vision (far sight), kneel or sit on the floor, push/pulling, grasping, climbing, sitting, crawling, bending, squatting, and/or twisting.

-Please attach ALL required documents under the "Resume/CV" section of your application.
-Application will be accepted on the LSU Career Site until the position is filled.
+- Please attach ALL required documents under the "Resume/CV" section of your application

 HCM Contact Information: